cloudmesh-community/fa18-523-53/project-report/report.md

 * Kafka: Kafka is used as a message streaming tool for establishing a data pipeline between multiple microservices.

-* Python: Python is the programming language used for creating the microservices and kafka library are used to publish and subscribe messages to kafka clusters.
+* Python: Python is the programming language used for creating the microservices and kafka library is used to publish and subscribe messages to kafka clusters.
 Tkinter library is used for creating user interfaces.

 * Zookeeper: Zookeeper is used for maintaining a centralized configuration information by providing distributed synchronization and providing group services.
 Apache kafka uses zookeeper for maintaining the configurations.